okkur/syna/exampleSite/content/fragments/contact/docs.md

 Setting netlify to `true` will enable Netlify's form handling and it will override any `post_url` configuration.

-Using Netlify form service you wouldn't need to worry about handling the submissions, preventing spam and reCaptcha.
-All of these would be handled by Netlify.
+Using the Netlify form service simplifies form handling.
+Enable it and submissions should be showing up in your Netlify interface.
+It includes spam prevention including reCaptcha usage and can be connected to various triggers such as email, slack and more.

-**NOTE:** In order to use Netlify form service your website needs to be hosted on [Netlify](https://netlify.com).
+**NOTE:** Your website needs to be hosted on [Netlify](https://netlify.com) to take advantage of this.

 #### recaptcha
 *type: object*
 *default: Not set*

-If this object is set and `recaptcha.sitekey` is not empty and `netlify` is not set to `true` then Google reCaptcha would be added to the form.
+In the case `post_url` is used a reCaptcha can be added to the form by setting recaptcha to `true` and providing a `recaptcha.sitekey`.

-This would help with preventing spam submission.
+This reduces spam submissions to your contact form.

 ##### recaptcha.sitekey
 *type: string*

-Your sitekey from Google reCaptcha.
-Generate your own from [here](https://www.google.com/recaptcha/intro/v3.html).
+Your specific Google reCaptcha  sitekey generated within the [recaptcha dashboard](https://www.google.com/recaptcha/intro/v3.html).

 #### message
 *type: object*

-These messages would be shown if form submission either succeeds or fails.
+These messages would be shown after submission in case of an error or success.

 ##### message.success
 *type: string*